Sarah Green (Miss. Green)

 Senior Early Years Practitioner

-I particularly enjoy and have a natural aptitude for some of the larger and more exuberant activities that we offer at Nursery.
-I can often be found replanting the veggie patch with the children or splattered in paint midway through the latest art-attack project!
-These experiences for the children are invaluable and are as important as some of the more formal approach learning activities.
+I particularly enjoy and have a natural aptitude for some of the larger and more exuberant activities that we offer at Nursery!
+I can often be found replanting the veggie patch with the children or leading messy craft activities such as splatter painting or crazy art.
+In direct contrast I also lead and enjoy doing yoga or mini-workout sessions with the children.
+These opportunities enable the children to try new things and are supportive tor mental health and well-being.

 Senior Early Years Practitioner